coreos/ignition/docs/configuration-v3_0.md

   * **_directories_** (list of objects): the list of directories to be created.
 Every file, directory, and link must have a unique `path`.
     * **path** (string): the absolute path to the directory.
     * **_overwrite_** (boolean): whether to delete preexisting nodes at the path.
 If false and a directory already exists at the path, Ignition will only set its permissions.
 If false and a non-directory exists at that path, Ignition will fail.
 Defaults to false.
     * **_mode_** (integer): the directory's permission mode.
 Note that the mode must be properly specified as a **decimal** value (i.e. 0755 -> 493).
+Setuid/setgid/sticky bits are not supported.
 If not specified, the permission mode for directories defaults to 0755 or the mode of an existing directory if `overwrite` is false and a directory already exists at the path.
     * **_user_** (object): specifies the directory's owner.
       * **_id_** (integer): the user ID of the owner.
       * **_name_** (string): the user name of the owner.